 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Connor has asked us to tell you about the ASPCA
+Minnie has asked us to tell you about the ASPCA

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Walter has asked us to tell you about where his little brother Kevin was adopted from, Midwest Dachshund Rescue!
+Harrison has asked us to tell you about the rescue that saved his life, Fetching Tails Foundation.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Barry has asked us to tell you about Heartland Animal Shelter.
+Since she is a sassy senior herself, Sasha has asked us to tell you about Young at Heart.

 Make a difference!